 - Trail counters show over 800,000 visitors to the Butler Hike and Bike Trail during the pilot.

-- Trail etiquette signage was installed by both PARD and The Trail Foundation to communicate safe friendly trail users’ guidelines.
+- Trail etiquette signage was installed by both PARD and The Trail Conservancy to communicate safe friendly trail users’ guidelines.

-- The Trail Foundation collected data on the number and type of users along the Butler Trail.
+- The Trail Conservancy collected data on the number and type of users along the Butler Trail.

 - Analysis of reports from Austin 3-1-1.